 I could go on writing for a lot longer but I think that’s probably enough for one post!
 I really loved Nice and can’t understand why I waited 9 years to return.
 I shall definitely be going back soon.

-You can now download this article with GPSmyCity app and for a small upgrade fee read it without internet connection and receive GPS directions to take you round and a city map.
+You can now download this article and others on Nice with GPSmyCity app.
 Great for when you’re exploring Nice.
 Click here for link.